MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-universal-tenant-restrictions.md

 ### Try the authentication path:

 1. With universal tenant restrictions turned off in Global Secure Access global settings.
-1. Go to SharePoint Online, `https://yourcompanyname.sharepoint.com/`, with an external identity that isn't allow-listed in a tenant restrictions v2 (preview) policy.
+1. Go to SharePoint Online, `https://yourcompanyname.sharepoint.com/`, with an external identity that isn't allow-listed in a tenant restrictions v2 policy.
    1. For example, a Fabrikam user in the Fabrikam tenant.
    1. The Fabrikam user should be able to access SharePoint Online.
 1. Turn on universal tenant restrictions.